Zipcoder/reveal-slides.tcus/md/intro-streams-and-lambdas.md

 -
 # Relevant Functional Interfaces
+* A `Runnable` is a no-argument, void-returning operation.
 * A `Function` is a single-argument, non-void-returning operation.
 * A `Predicate` is a single-argument, boolean-returning operation.
 * A `Consumer` is a single-argument, void-returning operation.